chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 ==========================================
-Small scale rotating drum post-processing
+Small Scale Rotating Drum Post-processing
 ==========================================

 This is an example of how to post-process results obtained in the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_ using `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_, a Python module is based on `PyVista <https://docs.pyvista.org/>`_, built to facilitate the reading of Lethe results using `Python <https://www.python.org/>`_.